AnshulAgrawal799/Sliding_Window-Jingle_Detection/plan.md

 3. Implement `scripts/prefilter.py` (FFT cross-correlation and fingerprint options) and run it over a few long recordings to inspect candidate peaks.
 4. Implement training script (`scripts/train.py`) and run a baseline model trained on the synthetic + real labeled chunks.
 5. Implement inference script (`scripts/infer_sliding.py`) that supports a `--prefilter` option and exports `detections.csv` and clips.
+6. **Set up database integration**: Create `.env` file with database credentials and ensure `jingle_detection` table exists.
-6. Tune threshold and NMS parameters using holdout set and SNR sweep; generate evaluation report.
+7. Tune threshold and NMS parameters using holdout set and SNR sweep; generate evaluation report.
-7. Iterate on augmentation and retrain if needed; re-evaluate.
+8. Iterate on augmentation and retrain if needed; re-evaluate.

 ---